web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 * Is it in stable release, 1.0 and not an alpha or untested code?
 * Are there many PRs and Issues pending?
 * Are there external contributors outside of the team members?
+* What are licenses in use?

+**example**: _Free & Open Source Software is the foundation that enables you to check whatever you want.
+The hoprd client is released under GPLv3 license that allows you to do that (and also modify and re-distribute) Hoprn freely_

 **Docs**
 - read the documentation: is it comprehensive?